Podcastindex-org/podcast-namespace/README.md

    `type` is optional but it is strongly encouraged if `href` is used so that clients can handle the chapter content appropriately.

+- **\<podcast:location latlon="[latitude,longitude]" (osmid="[OSM type][OSM id]")>**[CountryCode(|Locality)]**\</podcast:location>**

+   Channel (required | single)

+   Item (optional | multiple)

+   This element is required at the channel level.
+And, it MUST contain, at minimum, a latlon point and a country code.
+Although, an OSM specification is highly recommended.

+    - latlon: (required) A latitude/longitude point reflecting the location associated with this show or episode.
+This could be where it is made, or alternatively a location which features in the podcast.
+    - osmid: (recommended) From the OpenStreetMap API.
+If a value is given for osmid it must contain both 'type' and 'id'.
+        - osm type: A one-character description of the type of OSM point.
+Valid is "N" (node); "W" (way); "R" (relation).
+        - osm id: The ID of the OpenStreetMap feature that is described.
+This may be a city or a building.
+While OSM IDs are not considered permanent, cities rarely disappear.
+    - CountryCode: (required) The ISO 3166-1 alpha-2 country code, eg 'US'.
+(Note that the United Kingdom is 'GB', not 'UK'.)
+    - Locality: (recommended) With a pipe separator from the countrycode, this is a humanly-readable place name as preferred by the podcast publisher.

+- **\<podcast:person name="[(string)]" role="[(string)]" img="[(uri of content)]" href="[(uri to website/wiki/blog)]"/>**

+   Channel or Item (optional | multiple)

+   This element specifies a person of interest to the podcast `name" is required and is the full name or alias of the person.
+   `role` is optional and is used to identify what role the person has for the show or episode.
+If missing, on the channel element, "host" is assumed, on the Item element "guest" is assumed.
+   `img` is optional and is meant for a photo or graphical representation of the person `href` is optional and is a link to a relevant resource of information about the person. (eg. website, blog or wiki entry).

+- **\<podcast:contact type="[feedback or advertising or abuse]" method="[email or link]">**[email address or url]**\</podcast:contact>**

+   Channel

+   (optional | multiple)

+   This element allows for listing different contact methods for the podcast owner.
+This could be for general feedback, advertising inquiries, abuse reports, etc.

+   All attributes are required.

 - **\<podcast:alternateEnclosure type="[mime type]" length="[(int)]" bitrate="[(float)]" title="[(string)]" stream>**[uri of media asset]**\</podcast:alternateEnclosure>**

    Channel (optional | single)